Soft interactions in cold quark matter

-where the former term originates from the leading-order HTL pressure and the latter from the graphs shown in Fig.~\ref{fig:fig_2}.
-Here, $N_c$ stands for the number of colors and $d_A = N^2_c - 1$ for the dimension of the adjoint representation of the SU($N_c$) gauge group, or the number of gluons.
+where the former term originates from the leading-order HTL pressure and the latter from the graphs in Fig.~\ref{fig:graphs}.
+Here, $N_c$ stands for the number of colors and $d_A = N^2_c - 1$ for the number of gluons associated with SU($N_c$).
 Finally, the $T=0$ screening mass, reproduced here for the case of multiple massless quark flavors with chemical potentials $\mu_f$, reads $\mE^2 = (2\alpha_s / \pi) \sum_f \mu_f^2$.

 The values of all coefficients appearing in the above results are given in Table \ref{tab:my_label}.
 The value of $p_{-2}$ dictates the value of the coefficient $p^{\text{LL}}_3$, first determined in \Ref\cite{Gorda:2018gpy} using a different regularization scheme; this correspondence is explained in detail in Appendix E of the companion paper \cite{companion}.
 An interesting detail visible in Eqs.~(\ref{NLLOresult}) and (\ref{p}) is that both the \NLO{2} and \NLO{3} expressions depend on the quark chemical potentials only through the parameter $\mE$.
-This is a direct consequence of the kinematic approximation wherein all the momenta $k$ flowing in the graphs are (by definition) parametrically smaller than the chemical potentials $\mu_f$, allowing us to work in the HTL theory.
+This is a direct consequence of the HTL kinematics wherein all the momenta $k$ flowing in the graphs are assumed parametrically smaller than the chemical potentials $\mu_f$.
 In applying the dimensional-regularization scheme, however, we extend the integration region to infinity, leading to the UV divergences $1/\epsilon^2$ and $1/\epsilon$ in the results.
-These terms are nevertheless not true UV divergences of the underlying quantum field theory, eventually canceled by renormalization, but appear because of the kinematic approximations made.
-They will, by construction, cancel against similar IR divergences in $p_3^h$ and similar mixed UV-IR divergences in $p_3^m$ of \eq\eqref{eq:schematics}.
+These terms are not true UV divergences of the underlying quantum field theory, eventually canceled by renormalization, but appear because of the kinematic approximations made.
+They will, by construction, cancel in the manner described above \eq\eqref{eq:logs}.